 Relaxation and breathing, projection and clarity – you will learn how to use your ‘whole voice’ and to develop expressiveness, power and subtlety.
 Classical text and verse speaking are studied and you will work on a range of accents and dialects.

 Develops your physical expressiveness, fitness, and spatial awareness.
-You will be introduced to stage movement, study human and animal movement.
-Physical theatre.
-You will learn to use your whole body in performance and to be highly responsive to your fellow actors.
-Mime, clown, commedia dell’arte, melodrama, and mask can be included in this area.
+You will learn to use your whole body in performance and be highly responsive to your fellow actors.
+You will be introduced to stage movement and study human and animal movement.
+Clown, melodrama and physical theatre techniques are included in this area.

 Anyone who can speak can learn to sing – it is essential for the actor’s training and hugely enjoyable.
-You will work on performance skills and technique; musical theatre styles are studied and a range of musical skills are developed. work in a variety of dance styles.
+You will work on performance skills and technique and work in a variety of dance styles.
 Period movement is studied in depth.
 No previous dance experience is necessary.

 Shakespeare & Classical